jaechoidev/jaechoidev.github.io/_courses/2025-08-18-review-of-summer.md

 It helped me to imagine about "what the research path or research engineering would look like".
 Also, it's only two members, I'm thinking about a way to do this team project better.
-Because I thought that the delegation could be done naturally by each of our interests, but it's a bit unbalanced at last.
-I have another semester to finish this project, so we'll see..
+Because I thought that the delegation could be done naturally by each of our interests, but it was not.
+I have another semester to finish this project, so we'll see.